 Our funds are limited, and we’ll be reviewing applications every week, starting in mid-December.
 Submit your application soon, so we can approve them promptly, and you’ll be in several review cycles!

 - We will review and approve applications each week.
-The first reviews will be completed before Christmas.
+The first reviews will be completed by 11 January (sooner, if possible).

-- We will contact all applicants and let them know the result of the review.
+- We will contact all applicants and let them know the results of the review.

 - Successful applicants will be contacted to help sort things out.